 (7) If the Premier withdraws the exemption certificate before the end of the period of 28 days referred to in subsection (4) the Premier has to notify the Commissioner and each party as soon as is practicable.

-78. Reference of questions of law to Supreme Court
+78. Question of law on complaint, referral of to Supreme Court

 (1) The Commissioner may refer to the Supreme Court any question of law that arises in the course of dealing with a complaint.